Buyers looking further afield for their next car, often overseas, are part of a growing trend in the car market.

-Imported cars are often cheaper than UK models, and in many cases, built to a higher specification.
+Imported cars are often cheaper than UK models, and in many cases are built to a higher specification.

-As the demand for imported cars has risen, this has led to improvements in the importing process - and particularly when it comes to bringing cars into the UK from Japan.
+As the demand for imported cars has risen, the importing process has improved greatly, particularly when bringing cars from Japan into the UK.

-However, while you may be tempted to snap up a reliable run-around, or a sporty little number, which has been imported from overseas, you need to be aware that it can be hard to find affordable imported car insurance cover for these vehicles.
+However, while you may be tempted to snap up a reliable runaround or a sporty coupe from overseas, it might be difficult to find affordable imported car insurance for these vehicles.

-Car insurance for imported cars tends to be higher in price than car insurance for conventional UK-bought cars.
+Car insurance policies for imported cars tend to be higher in price than policies for conventional UK-bought cars.
 There are a few reasons for this increase in premiums:

-According to the AA, there are two types of imported vehicle: grey imports and parallel imports.
+There are two types of imported vehicle – ‘grey’ imports and ‘parallel’ imports.

-So-called “grey imports” are cars which are built outside the EU and which do not conform to European standards.
-Japanese imports, for example, fall into the “grey import” category.
+Grey imports are cars built outside the EU and which do not conform to European standards.
+Japanese imports, for example, often fall into the grey import category.

 Parallel imports are vehicles manufactured inside the EU.